ProdigyView/pv_postmarkapp/README.md

 define('POSTMARK_API_KEY', 'xxx-xxx-xx-xxxx');
 PVLibraries::addLibrary('pv_postmarkapp');

+/**
+Use explicit loading to ensure that the design patterns are included PVLibraries::addLibrary('pv_postmarkapp', array('explicit_load' => true));
+*/

 $postmark = new Postmarkapp();
 </code></pre>

-##Ovveridding PVMail::sendMail
+##Overriding PVMail::sendMail
 Postmarkapp for ProdigyView comes with an adapter that allows overriding of the regular mail function in ProdigyView.
+This mean you will never have to instantiate an Postmarkapp object, but just you the regular PVMail::sendEmail().
 The adapter will always use Postmarkapp for sending an email.
+This is designed to be loosely coupled.

+#Observer
+The method 'send' has a observer that will be used to attach functionality after email has attempted to be sent.
+Using the obsever, you will get a dump of the data that attempted to be sent and the response data return from curl.

+###Example

+<pre><code>
+Postmarkapp::addObserver('Postmarkapp::send', 'read_closure', function($args, $feedback) {
+//Execution of code here
+}, array('type' => 'closure'));